bradtho/bradtho.github.io/_pages/about.md

 ![full](/assets/images/pathways.png)
 {: .full}

-There's no real reason to start with *"Learn a Programming Language"* but given I think it will be the most timely of tasks (especially if you have little to no programming experience) then it's a pretty decent start.
+There's no real reason to start with *"Learn a Programming Language"* but given that it will be the most timely of tasks (especially if you have little to no programming experience) then it's a pretty decent start.

 One thing I do challenge everyone to try is to *"Live in the Terminal"* for one month - yeah OK I haven't done this myself but I reckon it'll make an awesome blog post when I eventually do!